AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 ### Goals:
 1. Ensure Aviatrix Controller is always deployed with high availability

-2. Support a hot standby Controller instance to reduce the Controller switchover time to under a minute
+2. Optionally support a hot standby Controller instance to reduce the Controller switchover time to under a minute

 ### Description:
 This module creates AWS IAM credentials (IAM roles, policies, etc...), which are used to grant AWS API